ldoolitt/vhd2vl/README.txt

    vhd2vl VHDL_file.vhd translated_file.v
 The two are equivalent when everything works.
 The latter has some advantages when handling errors within a Makefile.

+There are a few of options available on the command line:
+  -d  turn on debugging within the yacc (bison) parser -g1995  (default) use traditional Verilog module declaration style -g2001  use Verilog-2001 module declaration style

 3.0 TROUBLESHOOTING: